motopress/getwid/readme.txt

 = Does the plugin work with any WordPress theme? =

 Your theme is rather a container and styling mechanism for blocks.
 We made sure Getwid blocks maximum inherit default styles from your theme - unless you add your own styles!
-Getwid is also tested with the Twenty Nineteen theme - they are a great couple.
+Getwid is also tested with the [Twenty Twenty theme](https://motopress.com/blog/twenty-twenty-theme/) - they are a great couple.

 = What happens to my Getwid content if I deactivate the plugin? =